Sharp Sobolev inequalities on noncompact Riemannian manifolds with ${\sf Ric}\geq 0$ via Optimal Transport theory: Introduction and Main Results

-Our paper focuses only on the sharpness, the equality case in \eqref{egyenlet-0} not being discussed.
-The reason is that our approach contains limiting arguments that require to work necessarily with functions belonging to $ C_0^\infty(M)$, even though the expected 'candidates' for the extremals in \eqref{egyenlet-0} are contained in a larger Sobolev space (as in the Euclidean case).
+Our paper focuses on the sharpness, the equality case in \eqref{egyenlet-0} not being discussed.
+The reason is that our approach contains limiting arguments that require to work with functions belonging to $ C_0^\infty(M)$, even though the expected \enquote*{candidates} for the extremals in \eqref{egyenlet-0} are contained in a larger Sobolev space (as in the Euclidean case).
 However, if equality is achieved by a (positive) extremal in \eqref{egyenlet-0}, this function solves an elliptic PDE involving the critical exponent $p^\star$.
-The latter class of problems has been widely studied very recently by Fogagnolo, Malchiodi and Mazzieri \cite{olaszok-1} as well as by Catino, Monticelli and Roncoroni \cite{CM, CMR} (under some mild technical assumptions/restrictions), stating that a Riemannian manifold $(M,g)$ with ${\sf Ric}\geq 0$ supports the solvability of such elliptic PDEs if and only if $(M,g)$ is isometric to the Euclidean space; in particular, the extremal functions are precisely the Talentian bubbles $(f_\lambda)_{\lambda>0}$ from \eqref{talentian-bubble-eukl}.
+The latter class of problems has been widely studied recently by Fogagnolo, Malchiodi and Mazzieri \cite{olaszok-1} as well as by Catino, Monticelli and Roncoroni \cite{CM, CMR} (under some mild technical assumptions/restrictions), stating that a Riemannian manifold $(M,g)$ with ${\sf Ric}\geq 0$ supports the solvability of such elliptic PDEs if and only if $(M,g)$ is isometric to the Euclidean space; in particular, the extremal functions are precisely the Talentian bubbles $(f_\lambda)_{\lambda>0}$ from \eqref{talentian-bubble-eukl}.
+Moreover, in a very recent paper, Nobili and Violo \cite[Theorem 5.3]{NV-adv} characterized the equality case in \eqref{egyenlet-0} for $p=2$ even on non-smooth ${\sf RCD}(0,N)$ spaces.